cropmosaiks/.github/profile/README.md

 Capstone Project for the Masters of Environmental Data Science program at the Bren School of Environmental Science and Management, University of California Santa Barbara.

-This project intends to adapt, apply, and extend the MOSAIKS framework described in ["A Generalizable and Accessible Approach to Machine Learning with Global Satellite Imagery"](https://www.nature.com/articles/s41467-021-24638-z) (Rolf et al 2021<sup>1</sup>) to featurize landsat data.
+This project intends to adapt, apply, and extend the MOSAIKS framework described in [Rolf et al. 2021](https://www.nature.com/articles/s41467-021-24638-z)<sup>1</sup> to featurize landsat data.

 ## [Code of Conduct](https://github.com/cropmosaiks/.github/blob/main/CODE_OF_CONDUCT.md)